 5. Chronic inactivity, lack of exercise, and poor nutrition

 Physical activity and nutrition are both fundamentally linked to happiness.
-In fact, one study in Clinical Journal of Sports Medicine found that “People who were inactive … were more than twice as likely to be unhappy as those who remained active.”
+In fact, one study in the Clinical Journal of Sports Medicine found that “People who were inactive … were more than twice as likely to be unhappy as those who remained active.”

 And it’s not just a question of unhappy people being less happy – becoming physically active led participants to be happier.